Evaluating Visual Odometry Methods for Autonomous Driving in Rain: RELATED WORK

 \subsubsection{Mixed Approaches}

 Mixed approaches use both methods from the binary categories above.
 SVO uses both direct and indirect methods \cite{forster_svo_2014} while DF-VO uses both dense and sparse methods \cite{zhan_df-vo_2021}.
 CNN-SVO combines both learning-based and classical methods, where a learning-based model is used to predict depth information which is fed into the classical VO model for optimizing pose \cite{loo_cnn-svo_2018}.
 Although mixed approaches are designed to bring out the best of both methods, they might also include the limitations of both methods such as the assumptions made in both the direct and indirect formulations.
-Our evaluation suggests that combining dense and sparse approach perform relatively well compared to a purely dense or sparse approach.
-Also, introducing a learning-based approach for estimating depth improves the localization accuracy significantly.
+Our findings suggest that combining dense and sparse approach perform relatively well compared to a purely dense or sparse approach in rain conditions.
+Also, introducing a learning-based approach for estimating depth improves the localization accuracy for rain conditions as well.